gastonlucca/Gaston-Portfolio/README.md

 1. Definition of reporting tool
 2. Definitions of KPIs
-3. Definition of the dashboard, regular reporting, and ad-hoc reporting
+3. Definition and elavoration of the dashboard, regular reporting, and ad-hoc reporting

 * DATABASE STRUCTURE: Design and create a solid database which contain structural data, easy to retrieve which allows answer simples queries.